Faculty and instructor recruiting

 The department is also dedicated to broadening participation in computing.
 In 2020, we were awarded funding from Northeastern University’s Center for Inclusive Computing to help recruit and retain more women in our computer science programs and boost the representation of women in the field as a whole.

 Research is at the heart of the department.
 Our faculty have advanced the field of computer science through their pioneering research in recommender systems and collaborative filtering, graph partitioning, spatial computing, micro-robotics systems, and more.
-We have faculty conducting research in almost every area of computing, with our main research areas being:
+We have faculty conducting research in almost every area of computing, with our department organized in six divisions:

 - Robotics and Artificial Intelligence